Vailorium/Airport-Test-Application/README.md

 ### Start

-Use: `docker compose up -d` to start
+Use: `docker compose up -d --build` to start

 ### Stop